Skip to content

 sudo bleep env --uninstall

-The --install flag writes /etc/profile.d/bleep-proxy.sh so proxy variables are set for all login shells automatically.
+The --install flag writes /etc/profile.d/bleep-ca.sh so CA trust variables (like NODE_EXTRA_CA_CERTS, REQUESTS_CA_BUNDLE, etc.) are set for all login shells automatically.

 diag

 Generate a diagnostic report for troubleshooting.
-Collects proxy status, configuration, CA info, recent logs, and system information into a plain text file.
+Collects protection status, configuration, CA info, DNS settings, recent logs, and system information into a plain text file.

 bleep diag